Georgia Child Visitation Laws

 Parenting Plans

-The visitation schedule establishes when the child will spend time with the non-custodial parent.
+A visitation schedule establishes when the child will spend time with the non-custodial parent.
 Georgia encourages parents to arrive at a mutual understanding.
-The agreement can be set forth in a parenting plan as part of a final settlement if the parties are divorcing, or as a separate agreement for non-married parents.
-However, if the parties can't agree, then the court will impose a specific visitation schedule.
+The agreement can be set forth in a parenting plan as part of a final settlement if the parties are divorcing.
+It can also be set forth as a separate agreement for non-married parents.
+If the parties can't agree, then the court will impose a specific visitation schedule.

 Determining Visitation Rights